-Reynolds Building Fun Facts
+Exploring the Reynolds Building

-R.J.
+Before it became a Winston-Salem hotel, R.J.
 Reynolds Tobacco Company called this Art Deco skyscraper home from its construction in 1929 through the 1970s.
 The Reynolds Building might look familiar to you because its architects (Shreve & Lamb) went on to build a larger version, which we call the Empire State Building in New York City.
 You can even see a Father’s Day card addressed to the Reynolds Building from the staff in New York just beyond the first floor elevators.

 Note: Historic significance and extravagance of building materials (including black marble from Belgium and gold leaf-festooned lobby ceiling) also landed this place on the National Register of Historic Places as of 2014.
 Also, tobacco may run through all the historic veins of the building, but it is now smoke-free for visitors.

 That Kimpton Touch

 If you came to this hotel sleep, you can.
 But I would recommend you get out and enjoy at least a few of these carefully designed amenities.

 The Living Room

 In true Kimpton style, The Cardinal Hotel (named for North Carolina’s state bird) is much more than a place to stay.
 The downstairs living room is perfect for morning coffee, early evening wine, or food and water for your dog throughout the day and night.

 Even the basement is worth exploring, as you’ll find when bowling (yes, bowling!), shooting hoops or playing table tennis in the recreation area.
 There’s also a shuffleboard table, chess set, and a gigantic scrabble board.
 But who’s keeping score, really?

 “Forgot it?
 We got it!”